JorgeLeonS/Unity-Games/README.md

-# VFS2019
+# Unity Games
- Ejercicios en Unity realizados en Vancouver Film School en el curso introductorio para GamDesign
+The games listed in this repository were made in a one month intensive course at Vancouver Film School in the Game Design program in class with the professor Qhen Shaw.